 You can use Insightly to coordinate internal tasks and vendor relationships as well as the activities needed to close a sale.
 Insightly knows that relationships continue well beyond a deal’s close, which is why its project management functionality is such a benefit.
 Even better, it gives you a chance to try out its Professional plan with a 14-day free trial.
 Visit Insightly for more information.

-Zoho CRM: Best Salesforce Alternative With Social Media Management
+Zoho CRM: Best Salesforce Alternative for Social Media Management

 Zoho CRM has many of the same features as Salesforce but with a free plan and paid plans starting at $12 per user that comes at a fraction of the cost.
 Furthermore, it allows you to incorporate social media into your relationship management with additional sales channels for Facebook and Twitter, which you won’t find in Salesforce’s sales CRM.
 This makes it ideal for sales teams who prospect on social media sites.